 The court may require individual defendants (such as a warden, guard, or employee) to pay you money damages.
 You generally cannot get a judgment for money damages against states or state agencies like state prisons.
-120 However, you can get a judgment for money damages against municipalities and private corporations.
+122 However, you can get a judgment for money damages against municipalities and private corporations.
 If you are suing for damages, either you or the defendant can demand a trial by jury.
 There are three general categories of money damages: compensatory, punitive, and nominal damages.

 Compensatory damages, also known as actual damages, are awarded to make you "whole."
 This means that they are supposed to put you back in the same position you were in before you suffered the wrong.
-For example, imagine that an item of your property has been unlawfully damaged by a prison official and the property was worth seventy dollars.
-If you win your suit, you could receive seventy dollars in damages or a lesser amount that is enough to repair or restore the item to its original condition.
-Or, if you were physically injured by the defendant's conduct, a court or jury might award you enough money to cover your medical expenses or to compensate you for a resulting disability.
-In addition, compensatory damages may include pain and suffering damages.
+For example, imagine that a prison official has unlawfully damaged an item of your property, and the property was worth seventy dollars.
+If you win your suit, you could receive seventy dollars in damages, or you could get a lesser amount that is enough to repair or restore the item to its original condition.
+If you were physically injured by the defendant's conduct, a court or jury might award you enough money to cover your medical expenses or to compensate you for any resulting disability.
+In addition, compensatory damages may include damages for pain and suffering.
 These try to compensate you financially for the physical pain and suffering you experienced because of the wrongful conduct.
 When you ask for compensatory damages, you must state and prove the nature, extent, and cause of your injuries in detail.

 The second type of money damages is punitive damages.
 These are not awarded very often.
 The purpose of punitive damages is to punish the defendants for what they did, rather than just to compensate you for what happened.
-Punitive damages are available when the defendants acted with
+Punitive damages are available when the defendants acted with "evil motive or intent" or "reckless or callous indifference" to your federal rights.
+A court cannot award punitive damages against governmental agencies, like a prison or a jail, but it can award them against individual officials or employees.